Son-Tiger/Random-Song-Generator/README.md

 ## Usage
 ### 1. Pull Program to be used <br>
+Make pull request to copy code to be used

 ### 2. Install Dependency <br>
-## Install Spotipy (pip install spotipy) <br>
+Install Spotipy (pip install spotipy) <br>

 ### 3. Run Program
 Run program in terminal by going to file in directory and type in python "filename"

  ##Current Issues
  ### Cache and Login <br>